UE and VR Development Technical Notes

 static void ResetOrientationAndPosition(float Yaw = 0.f, EOrientPositionSelector::Type Options = EOrientPositionSelector::OrientationAndPosition);

-There is also a node with the same name in Blueprints.
+There is also a node of the same name in Blueprints.

 Using Oculus Rift in UE